Attachment in children: Attachment theory and children

-Attachment theory (developed by the psychoanalyst Bowlby 1969, 1973, 1980) is rooted in the ethological notion that a newborn child is biologically programmed to seek proximity with caregivers, and this proximity-seeking behavior is naturally selected.
-Through repeated attempts to seek physical and emotional closeness with a caregiver and the responses the child gets, the child develops an internal working model (IWM) that reflects the response of the caregiver to the child.
+Attachment theory (developed by the psychoanalyst Bowlby 1969, 1973, 1980) is rooted in post-World War Two notions of the traditional female-male division of labour in Westernized nuclear families and the ethological notion that a newborn child is biologically programmed to seek proximity with caregivers, and this proximity-seeking behavior evolved in the Stone Age.
+Through repeated attempts to seek physical and emotional closeness with a caregiver and the responses the child gets, the child is hypothesised to develop an internal working model (IWM) that reflects the response of the caregiver to the child.
 According to Bowlby, attachment provides a secure base from which the child can explore the environment, a haven of safety to which the child can return when he or she is afraid or fearful.
 Bowlby's colleague Mary Ainsworth identified that an important factor which determines whether a child will have a secure or insecure attachment is the degree of sensitivity shown by their caregiver:

-The sensitive caregiver responds socially to attempts to initiate social interaction, playfully to his attempts to initiate play.
-She picks him up when he seems to wish it, and puts him down when he wants to explore.
-When he is distressed, she knows what kinds and degree of soothing he requires to comfort him – and she knows that sometimes a few words or a distraction will be all that is needed.
-On the other hand, the mother who responds inappropriately tries to socialize with the baby when he is hungry, play with him when he is tired, or feed him when he is trying to initiate social interaction.
+The theory interprets a sensitive caregiver as someone who responds socially to attempts to initiate social interaction, playfully to his or her attempts to initiate play.
+The caregiver picks the child up when s/he seems to wish it, and puts them down when s/he wants to explore.
+When s/he is distressed, the sensitive caregiver knows what kinds and degree of soothing the child requires to be comforted – and knows that sometimes a few words or a distraction will be all that is needed.
+On the other hand, the caregiver who responds 'insensitively' tries to socialize with the baby when s/he is hungry, play with her or him when tired, or offer food when s/he is trying to initiate social interaction.

 However, it should be recognized that "even sensitive caregivers get it right only about 50 percent of the time.
 Their communications are either out of synch, or mismatched.
 There are times when parents feel tired or distracted.
 The telephone rings or there is breakfast to prepare.
 In other words, attuned interactions rupture quite frequently.
 But the hallmark of a sensitive caregiver is that the ruptures are managed and repaired."